 Certificates will only be awarded to students who successfully complete all aspects of the course.

-It includes all practical and theoretical tuition, marking, assessments, printed handouts, accommodation and catering.
+The course fee covers all practical and theoretical tuition, assessments and marking, printed handouts, accommodation and catering.